The Lord's Blessing Brings Wealth Without Sorrow

 True prosperity comes from the Lord's blessing, not from anxious human striving.

-22 Yahweh’s blessing brings wealth, and he adds no trouble to it.
+22 The blessing of the LORD enriches, and He adds no sorrow to it.

 True prosperity comes from the Lord's blessing, not from anxious human striving.